-Roller-compacted concrete (RCC) or rolled concrete is a special blend concrete that contains essentially the same ingredients l as conventional concrete, but in different proportions and with partial replacement of fly ash for Portland cement.
+Roller-compacted concrete (RCC) or rolled concrete (Rollcrete) is a special blend of concrete that contains essentially the same ingredients as conventional concrete, but in different proportions and increasingly with partial replacement of fly ash for Portland cement.

 It is placed in thin layers to allow full compaction with layer thicknesses ranging from 20 to 30 cm.

 Here we will learn about roller compacted concrete, types of roller compacted concrete, advantages & disadvantages of roller compacted concrete.

 Introduction to roller compacted concrete:

 Roller compacted concrete is a mixture of cement with or without supplementary cementing materials, aggregates and water.

 Water content is low than freshly mixed, this concrete looks like damp gravel and it is a zero slump concrete.